imbhartesh/imbhartesh.github.io/about/index.md

 <img src="portrait.jpg" width="30%" align="right">

-I am a Software Engineer working in BI based projects.
-I live in Chennai, INDIA and work for Tata Consultancy Services as System Engineer.
+I am a Software Engineer who loves to explore and analyse the data.
+I live in Chennai, INDIA and currenlty working in Tata Consultancy Services as IT Analyst.

 I always wanted to be a computer freak, and that journey strated from 2011.
 Post graduation in Embedded system and graduation in Electronics & Communication made me enough to deal with this Sci-Fi society.